Yamato Takeru: Legendary narrative

 Prince Takeru slew his elder brother Prince Ōusu (大碓皇子, Ōusu no Miko).
 His father, Emperor Keikō, feared his brutal temperament.
 To keep him at a distance, the emperor sent his son to the land of Kumaso, today Kumamoto Prefecture, and then the Izumo Province, today the eastern part of Shimane Prefecture, to defeat rebels.
 However, Takeru succeeded in defeating his enemies.
-In the latter case, the prince used trickery by befriending his enemy and exchanging swords with him before a duel.
-Due to receiving a wooden sword, the enemy was slain.

 In the land of the Kumaso, the prince achieved victory by cross-dressing as a maid attendant at a Kumaso drinking party to get close to his targets and slay them.
 One of the enemies he defeated praised him and gave him the title Yamato Takeru, meaning The Brave of Yamato.
+In the Izumo Province, the prince used trickery by befriending his enemy and exchanging swords with him before a duel.
+Due to receiving a wooden sword, the enemy was slain.
 The prince also defeated several deities.
 He returned triumphant, but Emperor Keikō's mind was unchanged.

 Keikō sent Yamato Takeru to the eastern land whose people disobeyed the imperial court.
 The prince was ordered to defeat the rebels and savage deities of that land.
 Yamato Takeru met his aunt Princess Yamato-hime, the highest priestess of Amaterasu at Ise Grand Shrine (in Ise Province) and grieved, "my father wishes I would die?"
 Princess Yamatohime-no-mikoto showed him compassion and lent him a holy sword named Ame no Murakumo no tsurugi (Kusanagi no tsurugi), which Susanoo, the brother god of Amaterasu, found in the body of the eight-headed great serpent, Yamata no Orochi.